 Where a benefit is limited to an annual amount, a person becoming a Senator or Member during the course of a financial year is allocated the entitlement on a pro rata basis worked out by the formula:1

 |Amount of whole benefit||X||Number of days in remainder of financial year|

 Where an entitlement is calculated on the basis of the size of a Member’s electorate, only the land area of the electorate is included in the calculation, unless the Remuneration Tribunal determines otherwise.2

 The entitlements of Senators and Members attract close media attention and, from time to time, criticism that they are overly generous and open to abuse.
-Entitlements use is frequently the subject of applications under the Freedom of Information Act 1982 received by the Department of Finance.
+Entitlements use is frequently the subject of applications under the Freedom of Information Act 1982 received by the Department of Finance (Finance).

-The fact that there are many shades of grey and considerable room for interpretation of the entitlements framework applicable to Federal parliamentarians means that it is important to take extra care to avoid creating grounds for criticism which, even if ill-founded, can damage a Senator or Member’s reputation.
+The fact that there is some room for interpretation of the entitlements framework applicable to Federal parliamentarians means that it is important to take extra care to avoid creating grounds for criticism which, even if ill-founded, can damage a Senator or Member’s reputation.

 Each Senator and Member is individually accountable for his or her use of entitlements as they are required to certify that use was within entitlement.
 The precise form of the certification required depends on the nature of the entitlement, but generally it includes certifying that the entitlement has been used for Parliamentary or electorate purposes.
 The certification process is an integral part of the accountability framework that, among other things, serves to protect Senators and Members from unwarranted criticism regarding their use of entitlements.

 Another integral part of the accountability framework is the regular audits of parliamentary entitlements usage conducted by Finance.